scrapy-plugins/scrapy-streaming/docs/source/protocol.rst

 spider
 ------
-This is the firs message sent by your spider to Scrapy Streaming.
+This is the first message sent by your spider to Scrapy Streaming.
 It contains information about your Spider.
 Read the :class:`~scrapy.spiders.Spider` docs for more information.

 .. code-block:: python